manish-garodia/manish-garodia/common/lib-cellar/procedures/db-goldimage/db-goldimage.md

 	 - for **21c** - *LISTENER21C* port *1521*
 	 - for **23c** - *LISTENER* port *1523*

-	> For detailed steps, check the corresponding database section below.
+	> For detailed steps, check the corresponding database section.

 	<!--